tylerlong/glip-survey-bot/README.md

 - heading 1 is the survey topic
 - paragraph is some information the bot will send to user
 - heading 2 is a survey question
-- bullet list contains the answer options
+- bullet/ordered list contains the answer options

 ## How to run the bot